Ansible Role monitoring_plugins

 monitoring_plugins__skip_package_versionlock

-By default, the version of the linuxfabrik-monitoring-plugins (and linuxfabrik-notification-plugins) is locked after installation.
-Setting this to true skips this step.
+By default, the version of the linuxfabrik-monitoring-plugins and linuxfabrik-notification-plugins are locked after installation.
+Setting this to true skips this step (and never unlocks the version pinning again).

 false

-Windows only.
-Which variant of the monitoring plugins should be deployed?
+String.
+Which version of the monitoring plugins should be deployed?
 Possible options:

 Example: